mxk700/YouTube-Speeder/readme.md

   - click on rounded orange square within the slider to set speed to default;

 ###### Keyboard:
-To use keyboard, mouse pointer should be hovered over the slider block  (the latest becomes a little bit brighter).
+To use keyboard, mouse pointer should be hovered over the slider block  (the latest becomes a little brighter).
 Placing mouse pointer over the slider block also prevents YouTube top and bottom panels from hiding.
 In this mode you can use the next keys:
   - speed up: Right Arrow, Up Arrow, + button;
   - speed up with acceleration: Page Up;
   - speed down: Left Arrow, Down Arrow, - button;